zognin/tp/docs/UserGuide.md

   will not show any data on startup.

 ### 6.2 Format
-* For deadlines, 29-12-2021 2400 is considered valid and it will be represented as 30-12-2021 0000 in the application.
+* For deadlines, 29-12-2021 2400 is considered valid, and it will be represented as 30-12-2021 0000 in the application.
 * Prices can be an integer value or a floating point value with **exactly** 2 decimal places.